blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

 ## Step 2 - Create `keys` Folder
-We will create a key folder for all our pool keys and `cert` files.
+We will create a `keys` folder for all our pool keys and `cert` files.
 The following command will create directory and move into that directory.

 ```
 mkdir -p "$DINGO_HOME/keys" && cd "$DINGO_HOME/keys"